johntruckenbrodt/pyroSAR/docs/general/processing.rst

         archive.insert(scene)

 `dbfile` is a file either containing an already existing database or one to be created.
+In this case an SQLite database with SpatiaLite extension is created.
+Alternatively, PostgreSQL + PostGIS can be used.

 Let's assume our database contains a number of scenes and we want to select some for processing.
 We have a shapefile, which contains a geometry delimiting our test site for which we want to